This is one of the questions I am asked most often. “What should I eat for breakfast on the Paleo diet?”

 If you permit dairy in your diet, then you can shred some cheese over any of these.

 If you permit pork in your diet, then you can replace steak with bacon.
 But be sure you are buying bacon without nitrates or sugar.
 Nitrates cause cancer and alter your DNA.
-However, I don’t recommend pork, because pork harbors parasites that are not destroyed with cooking.
+However, I don’t recommend pork, because pork harbors parasites and retroviruses that are not destroyed with cooking.

-Be sure your beef is grass-fed so it has the proper omega-3 to omega-6 fatty acid ratio and is free of hormones, your eggs and poultry should be cage-free and organic and your salmon should be Wild Alaskan so it will be lower in toxins and have the right ratio of omega fatty acids as well.
+Be sure your beef is grass-fed so it has the proper omega-3 to omega-6 fatty acid ratio and is free of hormones, your eggs and poultry should be cage-free and organic, and your salmon should be Wild Alaskan so it will be lower in toxins and have the right ratio of omega fatty acids as well.

 Now, I know in many of the Paleo cookbooks and blogs you may see some beautiful Paleo diet breakfasts that consist of fruit and nuts, and yogurt and fruit, or other beautiful meals that are moderately high in carbs.
-The point to be aware of is this: healthy folks might get away with eating these things, however, for the conditions we are dealing with at this blog, which include things like depression, anxiety, candida overgrowth, insomnia, adrenal fatigue, fibromyalgia, sugar addiction, carb addiction, autonomic nervous system dysfunction, chemical sensitivities, fibromyalgia, irritable bowel, chronic fatigue, hypoglycemia, insulin resistance, and gut dysbiosis, a breakfast that consists of fruit and nuts is too high in carbs, and will likely trigger a carbohydrate binge and a variety of negative symptoms like fatigue, depression, anxiety, headaches, cravings for sugar etc. These types of breakfasts are best avoided.
+The point to be aware of is this: healthy folks might get away with eating these things, however, for the conditions we are dealing with on this blog, which include things like depression, anxiety, candida overgrowth, SIBO, insomnia, adrenal fatigue, fibromyalgia, sugar and carb addiction, autonomic nervous system dysfunction, chemical sensitivities, fibromyalgia, irritable bowel, chronic fatigue, hypoglycemia, insulin resistance, and gut dysbiosis, a breakfast that consists of fruit and nuts is too high in carbs, and will likely trigger a carbohydrate binge and a variety of negative symptoms like fatigue, depression, anxiety, headaches, cravings for sugar etc. These types of breakfasts are best avoided.
 Fruit is best when eaten in moderation and should never be the main course of your meal.

 You may even see many Paleo people including coffee in their morning meal and making statements that it’s okay.
 Again, some healthy folks may get away with this, but if you have any of the aforementioned conditions above, coffee should be avoided completely.
 Coffee is an addictive, mind-altering drug that has many negative effects on the body and mind, including but not limited to, increasing your blood sugar, heart rate and blood pressure, depleting neurotransmitters in the brain, overstimulating the autonomic nervous system and triggering your stress response system, encouraging Candida overgrowth, perpetuating cravings for sugar, carbs and other addictive substances, contributing to hypoglycemia and draining the adrenal glands.
 Even if you’re healthy, I don’t recommend drinking coffee, as it can catch up with you at some point.
 Drink a big glass of water instead, and if you really need to have a cup of something warm, then have a cup of herbal tea.
 No green tea, as it contains caffeine.

 It takes a little time to adjust your mindset about what should be included in your morning menu, but the changes you see in your physical and emotional health will help you stick with the plan.
-Your ancestors thrived on meat, fish and eggs for breakfast.
+Your ancestors thrived on meat, fish, and eggs for breakfast.
 Bring some of these Paleo breakfast ideas into your menu and you’ll do the same.

 Professor Loren Cordain, The Paleo Diet, Wiley, 2001